Skip to main content

 In 1987, the Tuvalu Government established a publicly owned investment fund to provide a safety net against fluctuations in government income.
 The earnings of the Tuvalu Trust Fund are used to help the government finance the gap between its annual budgeted revenue and expenditure.

-The Governments of Australia, New Zealand and the United Kingdom have made major contributions to the Tuvalu Trust Fund, with smaller grants coming from Japan and the Republic of Korea.
-Australia is a member of the Trust Fund Board.
-Revenue from the Trust Fund has enabled the government to undertake development programs, including upgrading outer island schools and fisheries centres.
+The Governments of Australia, New Zealand and the United Kingdom have made major contributions to the Tuvalu Trust Fund, with smaller grants from Japan and the Republic of Korea.
+Australia is a board member of the Tuvalu Trust Fund.
+Revenue from the Fund supports the stability of Tuvalu’s budget and economy.
+It also enables the government to undertake development programs, including upgrading outer island schools and fisheries centres.

 Trade and investment